 Transportation Terms - A

-monitor wheel speed and modulate braking force if wheel lockup is sensed during
+monitor wheel speed and modulate braking pressure if wheel lockup is sensed during

 AFV (Alternative Fueled